 After cooking in a 325F oven for around 1.5 hours until the interior reached 155F, we again sliced out a sample and imaged.
 Recalling that high salt concentrations (above 1%) are clear, medium concentrations (around 0.5%) are pale yellow, and no salt is deep orange, it's clear the salt front marched in from all directions.

 A 1" thick pork fat cap will block most brines.
 But turkey skin is only half fat, and in earlier experiments we demonstrated it can absorb both salt and water while limiting the diffusion of larger flavor molecules.
-Turkey bones, like most birds, are very light and porous.
-Especially in young birds (and most commercially grown turkeys are processed before 20 weeks.)
+Bone is riddled with microscopic tunnels to carry blood, oxygen and nerve fibers into the marrow.
+So it's not much of a barrier to salt ions.
+Plus turkey bones, like most birds, are very light and porous.
+Especially in young animals (and most commercially grown turkeys are processed before 20 weeks.)

 Bones impede, but not block the motion of salt ions.
 So wet brining is effective bones in or bones out.